Introduction to Python

 [('Manolo', 181), ('Andres', 178), ('Fernando', 180)]

-Suppose we want to iterate over a sequence of numbers, but in a special way that does not offer us any kind of loop, we can solve this with the generators.
-To be able to do this, the generator function does not have to return the value with return
+Suppose we want to iterate over a sequence of numbers, but in a special way that no loop provides.
+This can be solved with generators.
+To do this, the generator function should not return the value with return

 , but with yield

-so that it knows that it has to continue iterating.
+so that it knows it needs to continue iterating.

 def iterador_custom(N):for i in range (N):if i % 3 == 0:yield igenerador = iterador_custom(20)for i in generador:print(i)